 Houstonians play as hard as they work.
 Live music, everything from Texas rock to jazz, is a favorite in this town that gave rise to such legends as ZZ Top, Beyonce and Kirk Whalum.
 As in any other major metropolis, Houston's trendsetters are fickle, and the "in" dance clubs skyrocket in popularity and fall out of favor just as quickly.

-Houston's formerly nonexistent downtown nightlife has been brought to life by an extensive urban-renewal drive.
+Houston's past nonexistent downtown nightlife has been brought to life by an extensive urban-renewal drive.
 Now it surges with energy, fueled by top-notch restaurants, sidewalk cafes and nightclubs.
 The area from Texas Avenue to Minute Maid Park is a happening place, and you can find a variety of sleek clubs along and around Main Street.

 Throughout Houston, drinking ends at 2 am, and all clubs strictly enforce it, although you can continue your festivities at a variety of nonalcoholic after-hours clubs.

 Houston is easily as cosmopolitan as New York—more than 90 languages are spoken there, and nearly as many cuisines can be sampled at its staggering number of restaurants.
 Along with the expected steaks, barbecue and Tex-Mex food, you can find Cajun, Vietnamese, Indonesian, African, Middle Eastern and other ethnic fare.
 You'll also find Continental dishes and cutting-edge American fusion cuisine.
 Houston has its collection of long-lived hometown restaurants, but its trendy restaurants tend to have the same lifespan as the fashionable clubs—a restaurant can be the in

 place to eat for a while, only to give way to another hot venue (and world-class chef).